SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step1.md

 - [`pvc.yaml`](../ordermicroservice/database-mssql/k8s/pvc.yaml): defining the persistent volume claim for the database.
 - [`deployment.yaml`](../ordermicroservice/database-mssql/k8s/deployment.yaml): defining the deployment of the database container including a service.

-For the *database deployment* we create the following artifacts:
+For the *API deployment* we create the following artifacts:

 - [`configmap.yaml`](../ordermicroservice/api-mssql-go/k8s/configmap.yaml): defining the data base host and port.